openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ### Component 8 - Overall SDK integration and installer

 The SDK _is_ the integration of all the previous components combined with an installer.
-The goal for the _installer_ is that it is provided as a single, binary executable file which when executed installs everything ready-to-run.
+The goal for the _installer and updater_ is that it is provided as a single, binary executable file which when executed installs everything ready-to-run.
 Everything will be included in the single installer binary (including the IDE, debugger, tool chains, documentation and examples etc.).
 The user simply downloads the file from the OpenHW SDK web page and executes it to install everything.
 Specific flavors will be needed for Windows, Linux (various) and MacOS host operating systems.

 **Status as of September 2021:** Not started